 In the video interview, Kane talked about growing up outside of Detroit as a shy only child who spent lots of time reading and being around adults.

 She originally wanted to become a concert pianist.
 Although she was accepted at The Julliard School of Music in New York City, her parents convinced her to pursue a more practical education at the University of Michigan.
 She earned a bachelor’s degree English, then a JD.

-Kane did not want a funeral, but agreed to a memorial service, which will be held at 4 p.m. on Sept.
-9. It is tentatively set for Mary Kay Kane Hall.
+Kane did not want a funeral, but agreed to a memorial service, which will be held at 5 p.m. on Sept.
+9. It will be held in Cotchett Law Center.
+Livestream information.